 Meanwhile, Meg’s work for residential clients was winning accolades of its own.
 Designing the interiors of private homes, apartments, and condominiums in Boston, Connecticut, Philadelphia, Manhattan, and the Bahamas, Meg earned the respect and the loyalty of clients who appreciated the firm’s steadfast commitment to listening well, designing artfully, and seeing all stages of each installation through.

-Today, with a staff of ten, Meg Rodgers continues to work on projects that range from private residences and condominiums to hotels and restaurants.
+Today, with a staff of fifteen, Meg Rodgers continues to work on projects that range from private residences and condominiums to hotels and restaurants.
 Her love of culture, landscape, and antiques takes her around the world.
 Her passion for movies and conversation inspires her work.

 Philadelphia College of Art 1976